This site contains affiliate links, view the disclosure for more information.

 This also helps if you are packing a bunch of miscellaneous items.
 On the index card you can write down everything that is in there so you won't forget.

 If you're moving shorter distances, I recommend taking out entire drawers from your dresser.

 That way all your clothes remains in there and you can simply slide it back in.
 Easy-peasy.

 Socks in general are an awkward thing to pack because they usually end up going everywhere.
-A way to use them in multiple ways is by actually sticking them in your shoes and boots.
+A way to use them organized and in one place is by actually sticking them in your shoes and boots.